open-webrtc-toolkit/owt-client-native/talk/owt/docs/cpp/cpp.md

 OWT, please define WEBRTC_WIN for Windows build.
 If the OWT lib was built with Intel Media SDK (msdk_root is specified for build-win.py, or owt_msdk_header_root is defined in GN args), your app needs to define OWT_USE_MSDK as well.
 # 4 Socket.IO {#section4}
 Socket.IO cpp client is an open source project hosted on [Github](https://github.com/socketio/socket.io-client-cpp).
 Please follow official guide on GitHub to build and link it.
-The version works with OWT is b1216ee428dd7d1e72368da9b12aa43bfc487c93.
+The version tested is 3e01111ddf9778a162c4c4bb91f795d2dd59f065.
 The Socket.IO TLS feature is determined at compile time and cannot be switched at runtime.
 If you are using secure connections, link your application statically with sioclient_tls.lib; otherwise, link it with sioclient.lib.
-Please be noted the SDK library is linking to OpenSSL 1.1.1, so sioclient_tls.lib must be compiled using the same OpenSSL version.
+Please be noted the SDK library and sioclient_tls.lib must be compiled using the same OpenSSL version.
 # 5 NAT and firewall traversal {#section5}
 Open WebRTC Toolkit Client SDK for Windows fully supports NAT and firewall traversal with STUN / TURN / ICE.
 The Coturn TURN server from https://github.com/coturn/coturn can be one choice.
 # 6 Customize signaling channel {#section6}